Let’s be honest.

 People want results.
 And they want them fast.

-This is why heart rate monitoring becomes important.
-It lets you optimize the intensity of your workouts and get faster results.
+This is where a heart rate monitor for rowing comes in.
+It lets you optimize the intensity of your workouts and get results fast.

-To measure your heart rate, you need a quality heart rate monitor that can pair up with your smartphone or rowing machine monitor and show stats in real time.
+You need a quality heart rate monitor to measure your heart rate.
+It can pair up with your smartphone or rowing machine monitor and show stats in real time.

 If you want to know more about how heart rate and intensity are linked, we discuss it below.